LinaYorda/uk-police-stop-check/README.md

 This project is an interactive web application that allows users to visualize stop and search data in London, as well as police station proximity using a map interface.
 The data includes crime data and police station locations, displayed in different formats like markers, heatmaps, and proximity analysis circles.

 The application is hosted on Azure Static Web Apps and interacts with both CSV data sources and external APIs for data retrieval.

+Follow this [link](https://nice-stone-088038b03.5.azurestaticapps.net/) to see the project.

 ![Screenshoot](screenshoot.png)